tzutalin/miniglog/README.md

 # miniglog

-A logging C++ library based on the miniglog library found in ceres-solver
+A logging C++ library based on the miniglog library found in ceres-solver.

 Let people include and build c++ logging quickly

+I update the original miniglog because it won't show pid/tid/timestamp.

 ### Benefits
 * Very small (less than 1000 LOC)